hjqqq/RepRap/README.md

+## On contributing

+If you find an improved value for any of these settings, please fork the repository, make the change, and submit a pull request through Github.
+Someone will confirm/agree and then we can all use it!

 **SprinterConfiguration.h** is the firmware configuration file for our RepRap.
 It is to be used with [Adrian Bowyer's fork of the Sprinter firmware](https://github.com/AdrianBowyer/RepRapLtd-engineering/tree/master/Production-firmware).
 Replace his configuration.h